 These rulers allow the precision of a few meters, a few decimeters, and a few millimeters.

-3. Multipath errors: These occur due to the reflection of signals by buildings or other objects interfering with the direct signals sent by satellites.
+3. Multipath errors: These occur due to the reflection of signals by buildings or other objects interfering with satellites’ direct signals.

-4. Antenna movement errors: These occur due to movement of electrical reference point or phase center of the antenna while the signals are being received from different directions.
+4. Antenna movement errors: These occur due to the movement of the electrical reference point or phase center of the antenna while the signals are being received from different directions.

 Below are some limitations of GPS: